Like my drawing tutorials? Get more on YouTube:

 When pastel baby clothes became popular in the early 1900s, pink was presented as a “strong” color for boys, and blue as a “delicate” color for girls.
 Some sources promoted using pink for blondes and blue for brunettes, or pink for brown eyed babies and blue for blue eyed babies.
 During the 1940s, the manufacturing industry settled on blue for boys and pink for girls.
 Therefore, be creative in choosing the colors for your drawing!

-for Drawing a Baby
+Step-by-Step Instructions for Drawing a Baby

 Begin by drawing a large circle.
 This circle forms the base for the head.